seang123/pep_app/README.md

 # TODO

-- handle zip_files.py edge case for when extracted files are in nested directory (in the case that two sets of data exist for a single date)
+- [x] handle zip_files.py edge case for when extracted files are in nested directory (in the case that two sets of data exist for a single date)
+- [ ] Add information from planner tool
+- [ ] Add logging
-- Refactor each frame into its own class/module
+- [ ] Refactor each frame into its own class/module